Looking to spend 3 days in Miami but aren’t sure what to see? We’ve got you covered!

-The Ultimate 3-Day Weekend in Miami Itinerary
+The Ultimate 3 Days In Miami Itinerary

 Getting to Miami

 Getting to Miami to start your long weekend is easy because South Florida is such a popular travel destination.
-Luckily, there are 2 airports you can fly into, which gives you lots of options!
+Luckily, there are two airports you can fly into, which gives you lots of options!

 Ultimately the decision is up to you!
-You may want to even consider driving to Miami– especially if you’re already in Florida!
+You may want to even consider driving to Miami, especially if you’re already in Florida!
 Luckily the drive to Miami takes you consistently on long stretches of highways (like 1-75 South).
 This can be a slightly “boring” drive but it is easy enough!

-Getting Around During Your Miami Weekend Trip
+Getting Around During Your 3 Day Vacation in Miami

-However, you may also want to consider simply ubering around.
+However, you may also want to consider simply Ubering around.
 Because everything is fairly close to one another in the city, it may be easier to participate in walking tours and hitching a ride when you have to travel a bit.

-For example, an Uber to South Beach from the MIA would cost you less than 20$ vs. renting a car for a full day.
-But whatever you decide to do, just make sure you are prepared to go through a lot of tolls in the city and on the highways, and be cautious of parking with meters!
+For example, an Uber to South Beach from the MIA would cost you less than $20 vs. renting a car for a full day.
+But whatever you decide to do, just make sure you are prepared to go through a lot of tolls in the city and on the highways and be cautious of parking with meters!